-The physical and non-physical impacts of climate change may affect the Company's assets, production and the coal markets where its high quality coal products are sold.
-These impacts may include severity and frequency of weather patterns, policy and regulatory change, technological development and coal demand responses.
+The physical and non-physical impacts of climate change are interlinked with multiple other risks and may affect Whitehaven's assets, production and the markets where its products are sold.
+These impacts may include severity and frequency of weather patterns, policy and regulatory change and coal demand responses.
+Further details in relation to climate change risks are set out in Whitehaven's 2023 Sustainability Report.